Ancient drachma: Geographic spread

 Among the Greek cities that used the drachma were: Abdera, Abydos, Alexandria, Aetna, Antioch, Athens, Chios, Cyzicus, Corinth, Ephesus, Eretria, Gela, Catana, Kos, Maronia, Naxos, Pella, Pergamum, Rhegion, Salamis, Smyrni, Sparta, Syracuse, Tarsus, Thasos, Tenedos, Troy and more.
+Most coins only circulated within the region they were created in, and there was no universal standard.
+However, more than half the known Greek city-states do not have evidence of minting coins.